Margaret Molloy

-Molloy has been published in Harvard Business Review, Fast Company.
-She is a frequent contributor to LinkedIn and Forbes.
-Molloy is also the creator of #WearingIrish, a platform which promotes awareness of Irish fashion design.
+Molloy has had her work published in the Harvard Business Review and Fast Company.
+She is also a frequent contributor to LinkedIn and Forbes.
+Molloy is also the creator of #WearingIrish, a platform that promotes awareness of Irish fashion design.

 Early life and education

 The eldest of six, Molloy grew up on a dairy farm in Tubber, County Offaly, Ireland.
 In 1993, she earned a Bachelor of Arts degree in business and Spanish from the Ulster University, Northern Ireland, and La Universidad de Valladolid, Spain.
 She moved to the United States in 1994, and, in 2000, earned a Master of Business Administration from Harvard Business School.
-Margaret currently resides in Manhattan with her husband, economist Jim O'Sullivan, and their two sons, Finn and Emmet O’Sullivan.
+Molloy currently resides in Manhattan with her husband, economist Jim O'Sullivan, and their two sons.

 Career

-Molloy's first role was with Irish state agency Enterprise Ireland.
-She then went to Harvard Business School to complete her MBA.
-Afterwards, she worked in various marketing and management positions including SVP of Marketing at professional network Gerson Lehrman Group and leading teams at Siebel Systems (Oracle) where she was a member of the CEO's Circle.
-In 2013, she was appointed Chief Marketing Officer and head of business development at Siegel+Gale.
-Under her leadership, the agency's marketing team was shortlisted for the Campaign U.S. 2023 Agency of the Year award.
+Molloy's first role was with the Irish state-owned agency Enterprise Ireland.
+She then attended Harvard Business School to complete her MBA.
+Afterwards, she worked in various marketing and management positions including SVP of Marketing at the professional network Gerson Lehrman Group and leading teams at Siebel Systems (Oracle) where she was a member of the CEO's Circle.
+In 2013, she was appointed chief marketing officer and head of business development at Siegel+Gale.

-Margaret drives breakthrough marketing that grows company profile, profit, and team pride.
-A strategic marketer with a tech DNA, she has a 20-year track record as a business-to-business growth instigator, achieved by uniting brand building with demand generation.
-Her career spans enterprise tech, professional and financial services, and agencies, and is unified by a focus on sales and marketing alignment.
-A builder of high-performance teams, she believes the CMO must set a clear vision for business performance and that execution is the ultimate differentiator.

-Publications & Podcasts

-In addition to Harvard Business Review, Fast Company, and Forbes, Molloy has been featured in such esteemed publications as AdAge, Adweek, The Drum, MediaPost, ClickZ, and Authority Magazine.
-Molloy is a frequent podcast guest, including appearances on Masters of Service, Marketing Masters, Brilliance Beyond Borders, and Legends of Sales and Marketing.

-Future of Branding

-Molloy is a highly influential CMO and convener of panels and roundtables.
-She hosts the pioneering and award-winning "Future of Branding" roundtable series.
-Every one-hour roundtable consists of five CMOs discussing thought-provoking topics ranging in theme from collaborating across the C-suite to building resilience to cultivating creativity.
-The conversations are reproduced on the "How CMOs Commit" podcast, of which Molloy is the host.